Dreambound

 • Communicating with patients and their families

 What's great about being an MA is that it allows you to help people and make a difference in their lives.
-Whether you're assisting with a patient's care, helping to run a medical office, or supporting medical research, your work can have a positive impact on the lives of many people.
+You bring a positive impact on the lives of many people.

-What are the requirements to become a MA?
+What are the requirements to become a Medical Assistant?

 The requirements for MA certification vary by state in the United States.
 Some states do not require certification to work as an MA, but employers may require you to have it.
 Other states have specific requirements for certification or registration.
 Here are some examples:

-1. Educational Requirements - There are no formal education requirements for becoming a MA in most states.
-But, most employers prefer to hire MAs who graduate from the following programs:
+1. Educational Requirements - There are no formal education requirements for becoming an MA in most states.
+However, most employers prefer to hire MAs who graduate from the following programs:

 • Diploma or Certificate: You can become an MA through a diploma or certificate program.
 This is the most common route to becoming an MA.
 These programs take 9 to 12 months to complete.
-They cover topics such as medical terminology, anatomy and physiology, medical office procedures, and clinical skills.
+They cover medical terminology, anatomy and physiology, medical office procedures, and clinical skills.

-If you have no time or resources to enroll in training programs, you can learn the duties of an MA on the job as long as you have an HS diploma or equivalent.
-If you’re a high school student interested in this career, you should take courses in biology, chemistry, and anatomy.
+No time or resources to enroll?
+You can learn the duties of an MA on the job as long as you have a HS diploma or equivalent.
+If you're a high school student interested in this career, you should take courses in biology, chemistry, and anatomy.
 Business and computer courses will also be helpful.

-2. Certification Requirements - Most states do not require a certification to work as a MA, but employers may prefer to hire certified MAs.
+2. Certification Requirements - Certification to work as an MA is not a requirement in most states.
+However, employers may prefer to hire certified MAs.
 Here are some certifying organizations that the National Commission for Certifying Agencies accredits:

 • Exam Format: 200 multiple-choice questions